MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 -   A red or unhealthy state indicates that degradation has persisted for a longer period than deemed allowable by your reliability targets or the flow has become unavailable.

 > [!NOTE]
-> The health model shouldn\'t treat all failures the same.
-The health model should distinguish between* *transient and non-transient* *faults.
+> The health model shouldn't treat all failures the same.
+The health model should distinguish between *transient* and *non-transient* faults.
 It should clearly distinguish between expected-transient but recoverable failures and a true disaster state.

 The method by which this model functions is through a monitoring and alerting strategy developed and operated in the principles of continuous improvement.
 As your workloads evolve, your health models will need to evolve with them.